danielholgate/cloud-dataplex-connectors/managed-connectivity/README.md

 # Google Cloud Dataplex - Managed Connectivity
+This folder contains Dataplex managed connectivity connectors for several 3rd party databases and systems.

 Managed connectivity lets you import metadata into Dataplex at scale.
 A managed connectivity pipeline extracts metadata from your data sources and then imports the metadata into Dataplex.
 Refer to our official guide at [Managed connectivity overview](https://cloud.google.com/dataplex/docs/managed-connectivity-overview) for more details.